-+870 < Mobile subscriber number>
++ <Mobile number>

 - + is the prefix used in front of the country code for international calls.
-This is 00 when calling from most countries in Europe and from many other countries. - Mobile subscriber number: The mobile subscriber number of the EXPLORER 500 you are calling.
+This is 00 when calling from most countries in Europe and from many other countries. - Mobile number: The mobile number of the EXPLORER 500 you are calling.
+The first part of the mobile number is always 870, which is the "country code" for the BGAN system.
+For information on your mobile numbers, refer to your airtime subscription.